 Current Ramping (Closed Loop Torque Ramping) is used for smooth linear acceleration of output torque.
+This ramp is only used on some conveyor systems (long haul or down hill).
+For other applications, use Voltage Ramp or a custom accel curve.
 Output voltage is constantly updated to provide the linear current ramp, and therefore the available torque is maximized at any given speed.
 This is for applications where rapid changes in torque may result in load damage or equipment changes.
 Typical applications include overland conveyors if belt stretching occurs; fans and mixers if blade warping is a problem; and material handling systems if stacked products fall over or break.
 This feature can be used with or without the Maximum Current Limit setting.
 To achieve Current Ramping select CURRENT for START RAMP #1 TYPE setpoint and the MAXIMUM CURRENT #1 setpoint to the desired level.

-Current Limit Only: (Current Step) start uses the Current Limit feature exclusively.
+•Current Limit Only: (Current Step) start uses the Current Limit feature exclusively.
 This method of starting eliminates the soft start voltage/current ramp and instead, maximizes the effective application of motor torque within the limits of the motor.
 In this mode, setpoint RAMP TIME #1 is set to zero (0), so the output current jumps to the current limit setting immediately.
 Typically used in with a limited power supply, when starting a difficult load such as a centrifuge or deep well pump, when the motor capacity is barely adequate (stall condition or overloading occurs) or if other starting modes fail.
-Since ramp times are set to
+Since ramp times are set to zero (0), START RAMP #1 TYPE is set to either VOLTAGE or CURRENT.